carbon-design-system/carbon-addons-iot-react/packages/react/docs/guides/tech-stack.md

 <AccordionItem>{isOpen ? <AccordionItemContent>Hey</AccordionItemContent> : null}</AccordionItem>
 ```

-While this is more readible, if you're rendering logic is too complex it can have the opposite affect on readiblity.
+While under normal circumstances this is more readable, if you're rendering logic is too complex it can have the opposite affect on readiblity.
 Then it is suggested to use an tradition if statement.

 ```js
 let accordionItemContent;